Archive How to Make Virtual Reality Safe for Kids?

 Negative Effects of Virtual Reality on Kids

 First, we have to understand why the age requirement started at 13.
 The main suspect is the COPPA compliance that companies have to adhere to when selling products.
 This is the law in the U.S. but many other countries have equivalent laws.
-The word used above was “suspect” because honestly, nobody knows the real reason behind this industry standard.
-We can better understand the problem if we know what the problems of VR are for children.
-Here are some of the most important cons of using VR that you need to know about:
+We used the word “suspect” above because honestly, nobody knows the real reason behind this industry standard.

 The Vergence-Accommodation Conflict

 For both vergence and accommodation, your brain calculates the distance from the thing you’ve fixated on.
-Normally.
-These two distances usually match.
+Normally, these two distances usually match.
 But things are different when you use a VR headset.
 Because when you use a VR headset, two screens show slightly different images to create the illusion of depth.
 This is problematic because your vergence and accommodation distances don’t match.

 Safe phones for teens